evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 We don't need 90 HTTP clients to talk to 90 websites, so why is this the case with OAuth2?
 In a similar vain, the popular [passport.js][10] project has 538(!) modules for authenticating with various services, most of which likely use OAuth2.
+All of these are NPM packages.

 Anyway, I've been wanting to write this article for a while.
 It's not a direct response to the Nango article, but it's a similar take with